-The mortis causa transfer of financial instruments (such as the Notes) included in a long-term savings account (piano individuale di risparmio a lungo termine), that meets the requirements set forth in Article 1, paragraphs 100 - 114 of Law No. 232 and Article 1, paragraphs 211 - 215 of Law No. 145, are exempt from inheritance taxes.
+The mortis causa transfer of financial instruments (such as the Notes) included in a long-term savings account (piano individuale di risparmio a lungo termine), that meets the requirements set forth in Article 1, paragraphs 100 - 114 of Law No. 232, Article 1, paragraphs 211 - 215 of Law No. 145 and and Article 13-bis of Law Decree No. 124, as amended and applicable from time to time, are exempt from inheritance taxes.